Wealth Within Logo

 9. Barriers to entry

-Property investments usually require a more significant capital outlay and they have ongoing expenses compared to share investments, which have lower entry costs.
-While this accessibility makes shares more appealing, in my opinion, both investments are essential for accumulating wealth, as each assists you in investing in the other, given that when you invest in shares using my four golden rules, it provides the cash flow to invest in property and property provides you with leveraging opportunities to trade shares.
+Additionally, ongoing mortgage repayments are a key consideration, as they can impact your cash flow and the overall profitability of your investment.
+While this accessibility makes shares more appealing, in my opinion, both investments are essential for accumulating wealth, as each assists you in investing in the other, given that when you invest in shares using my four golden rules, it provides the cash flow to invest in property, and property provides you with leveraging opportunities to trade shares

-Both property and shares carry their own set of risks and rewards, which can vary depending on factors, such as market conditions, interest rates, economic trends, and geopolitical events.
+Both property and shares carry their own set of risks and rewards, which can vary depending on factors such as market conditions, interest rates, economic trends, and geopolitical events.
 Your own financial goals and tolerance to risk will also play a significant role in determining the most suitable investment option for you.

 By understanding the key differences between these two investment options and evaluating your personal financial goals, you can make informed decisions that best align with your financial objectives.

-Now let's investigate the return on property versus shares.
+Now, let's investigate the return on property versus shares.

 Investing in property vs shares